29 May Accuracy & Precision: 2° PART

 Once we have a sufficient amount of samples, let’s visualize them by displaying in a chart as shown below: the blue dots represent the single measurements (samples), the red line indicates the pre-set value and the green one the average of the observations.

-It is immediately noticeable that, despite the samples are all very close to the average (good precision), the whole data collected is shifted from the set-point.
-Same as in the archery example next to the chart, the arrows landed close to each others, but very far from the center of the target.
+It is immediately noticeable that, despite the fact that the material quantity in all samples is very close to the average (good precision), the whole data collected is shifted from the set-point (low accuracy).
+Same as in the archery example next to the chart, the arrows landed close one to each others, but very far from the center of the target.

 In other words, the blender is dispensing the ingredients always in the same amounts and proportions, but not the ones we wanted!

 Let’s try again, but this time we will use an high end blender.

 Compared to the first test, the samples average (green line) are now very close to the pre-set value (red line)*.

 Now the blender is dosing the expected amount and percentage of ingredients (high accuracy).

 *the distance between the red and green line has been exaggerated for visualization purposes.